 In the Australian Parliament, an amendment is a change to a bill – a proposed law.
 Amendments allow for bills to be improved or altered as they progress through the Parliament.

 Just like all bills must be discussed and voted on in the Parliament, amendments must also be discussed and voted on.
 Amendments can be introduced in either the Senate or the House of Representatives, and must be agreed to by both.

 The process of amending a bill

 Any member of parliament can suggest an amendment to a bill.
 This is called 'moving an amendment'.
 The amendment is submitted in writing to the Clerk of the Senate or House.
 The Clerk then prints and distributes copies so that everyone can read the amendment.
 Members of parliament can then decide to support or oppose the amendment when it is time to vote.

 Consideration in detail and committee of the whole

 Changes to bills are often suggested during the law-making process.
-The most common time for moving amendments to bills is during the consideration in detail stage in the House of Representatives or committee of the whole in the Senate.
+The most common time for moving amendments to bills is during the committee of the whole in the Senate or consideration in detail stage in the House of Representatives.
 Amendments to long and complicated bills may be debated for many hours or days.
-During consideration in detail, members in the House of Representatives may speak for 5 minutes about an amendment.
-Senators may speak for 15 minutes during committee of the whole.
+During committee of the whole, Senators may speak for 15 minutes during committee of the whole.
+Members in the House of Representatives may speak for 5 minutes about an amendment.
 In both cases, members of parliament may speak more than once.

 Restrictions on amending bills